-The Board of the Company reviews all information provided periodically for discussion and consideration at its meetings as provided under the Companies Act, 2013 (including any amendment and re-enactment thereof) and Schedule II (Part A) of SEBI LODR.
+The Board of the Company reviews all information provided periodically for discussion and consideration at its meetings as provided under the Companies Act, 2013 (including any amendment and re-enactment thereof) and Schedule II (Part A) of Listing Regulations.
 Further, the Board is also apprised of all the developments in the Company.

 Detailed Agenda is circulated to the Directors in advance.
 All material information is incorporated in the agenda for facilitating meaningful and focused discussion at the meetings.
 Where it is not practicable to enclose any document to the agenda, the same is placed before the meeting.
-In special and exceptional circumstances, additional item(s) on the agenda are permitted to be discussed at the Meeting.
+In special and exceptional circumstances, additional item(s) on the agenda with the consent of all Directors are discussed at the Meeting.